CSB5/OPERA-MS/README.md

 1) A long read file to be used in scaffolding (e.g. test_dataset/long_read_1.fa).
 2) Paired end reads to be used in scaffolding (e.g. test_dataset/lib_1_1.fa, test_dataset/lib_1_2.fa).
-3) Optionally, contigs assembled from short reads can be provided.
+3) Optionally, contigs assembled from short reads can be provided (e.g. sample_files/sample_contigs.fasta).

 ### Executing OPERA-MS

-OPERA-MS requires a config file.
+OPERA-MS requires the specfication of a configuration file that will indicate path to the input files and the option used for the assembly.
 To run OPERA-MS, write `perl /path/to/OPERA-MS/OPERA-MS.pl <config file>`.

-### Specification for the Configuration file
+### Configuration File Specification

-Configuration files must be formatted in the form :
+The configuration file must be formatted as follow:

 ~~~~
 #One space between OPTION and VALUE